KSouthwood/GameOfLife/README.md

 #### Stage 4: Looking good!
 Replace the console output with a window that displays the game field, the generation number, and the number of cells alive on the board.
 Use Java Swing components to create the window and associated components.

+#### Stage 5: Gamify it
+Add two more features to the GUI - two buttons to pause and resume the simulation; and to restart the simulation with a different initial state.
+Optionally, add more features as you wish.